bmillwood/regex/IDEA.md

 # Interactive Regex Explainer (Regexplainer?)

-There are a lot of tools for inspection of regular expressions that I feel don't usually get explored.
-For example, for a given regular expression and input string, you can easily answer questions like:
+## Feature roadmap

+In order of when I plan to tackle them:

-* what characters does the regex permit to appear next?
+* An English explanation of the meaning of the regex
+* Listing the first (say) 10 matches.
-* which parts of the input string match which parts of the regular expression?
+* For a partial match, showing which part of the regex matched which part of the input
-* what are some examples of complete matching strings?
+* For a partial match, showing some possible continuations of the match